 Kate was previously the Retail and Consumer Products Industry leader in New England and is still an active spokesperson for Deloitte on retail matters.
 She has been featured on NECN’s Business Program and also The Boston Globe and CNBC.

 Kate received a Bachelors degree in Accounting from Stonehill College and Masters in Accounting Information Systems from Bentley University.
 She is a Certified Information Systems Auditor (CISA) and a regular speaker on the topic of Risk Assessments.

 Kate resides in Canton, Massachusetts with her husband Carmen and 3 children.
-She is a youth softball coach, a religious education teacher at St. Gerard Majella Parish and also a member of the President’s Advisory Counsel at Stonehill College.
+She has been a youth softball coach and a religious education teacher at St. Gerard Majella Parish.
+She is currently a member of the President’s Advisory Counsel at Stonehill College.